LukeTowers/Microsoft-Notepad-Clone/README.md

-+# Microsoft Notepad Clone - Created in Visual Basic 2010 +
+Microsoft Notepad Clone - Created in Visual Basic 2010

-+Just default text here for now, learning how to use GitHub
+Just default text here for now, learning how to use GitHub